Where to Eat in Richmond, Indiana

 Legends Southside Tavern

 Wanna go where everyone knows your name (in Richmond, at least)?
-That would at Legends Southside Tavern, the oldest tavern in Wayne County!
+That would be at Legends Southside Tavern, the oldest tavern in Wayne County!
 It reminds me of the sitcom, Cheers.
 Even as first-time visitors we were greeted by friendly regulars at the bar.

 Legends opened in 1858; it’s the oldest continually operating bar in the state.
 It welcomes guests aged 21+ to a large menu of burgers, pizza, and tavern fare.
 Hot menu items include their Legends Burger and Pengiun Tenderloin.
 Personally, I recommend the Parmesan Fries with any item – perfectly crispy fries topped with a parmesan garlic rub and served with a side of ranch.
 You won’t go wrong with any of the burgers and even their hot dog is worth bragging about (it’s deep-fried and comes with unlimited toppings!).